zorker/rothui/wow7.0/oUF_SimpleConfig/README.md

 ## NamePlate CVars

+Nameplates base frames are provided by Blizzard.
+We cannot change them.
+We only spawn the nameplate unitframe sitting on the nameplate base.
 Blizzard is using hidden cvars that can affect the look of your nameplates.
 You can use those cvars to manipulate the behaviour of your nameplates.
 If you want to set them you need to wait until PLAYER_LOGIN (hence the callback in my example).